kulbir-ahluwalia/kulbir-website-academic/content/authors/admin/_index.md

 ([DASLAB](http://daslab.illinois.edu/))
  -->

 Hi, I’m Kulbir Singh Ahluwalia, a Ph.D. student at the University of Illinois, Urbana-Champaign ([UIUC](https://illinois.edu/)).
-As a Graduate Research Assistant at the Distributed Autonomous Systems Laboratory (DASLAB), I am working with Professor Girish Chowdhary and Professor Julia Hockenmaier on natural language grounding for CNC controlled robots and mobile robots.
+As a Graduate Research Assistant at the Distributed Autonomous Systems Laboratory (DASLAB), I am working with Professor Girish Chowdhary and Professor Julia Hockenmaier.
+My research involves natural language grounding for the FarmBot and mobile robots.

 <!-- at the Robotics Algorithms & Autonomous Systems (RAAS) Lab
 https://raaslab.org/index.html-->